eddiemcnally/k2/README.md

 With that understanding, K2 is a fresh start, with a better understanding of what's needed.

+CMocka:
 Uses Cmocka (https://cmocka.org/) as a unit test framework.

+To install on openSUSE:
+        - zypper install libcmocka0 libcmocka-devel libcmocka-devel-static